breitburg/domine/README.md

 > Unstable.
 Work in progress.

 You can use AI to generate ideas for domains and automatically check their availability.
+You can specify the target amount of available domains to be found using the `-t` or `--target <number>` option.

 All you need is an OpenAI API key, which you can provide using the `-k` or `--openai-key` option or by setting it as an environment variable named `OPENAI_KEY`.